 This paper sets out the RYA position in relation to the development of offshore renewable wind energy.
-It is intended to enable developers accurately to take account of recreational boating concerns when developing their Environmental Statements and Navigational Assessments.
+It is intended to enable developers to take accurate account of recreational boating concerns when developing their Environmental Statements and Navigational Risk Assessments.